 4. Go Camping

-One would think camping is a cheap option in Australia – yes and no. (just don’t compare it to other countries.)
+One would think camping is a cheap option in Australia – the answer is yes and no (just don’t compare it to other countries).

-On average you’ll pay $35 per night, but this can rise to as high as $80 depending on where and when you camp, how many people per site, and if you want a powered or un-powered site.
+The average price for camping is about $35 per night, but this can rise to as high as $80 depending on where and when you camp, how many people per site, and if you want a powered or un-powered site.

-For families, they will charge you per child, and we have even been charged $12 per night for Savannah – she’s 2 years old – which got up my goat and was able to negotiate away!
+For families, they will charge you per child, and we have even been charged $12 per night for Savannah when she was 2 years old – which got up my goat and was able to negotiate away!